rbt-lang/rbt-proto/doc/index.rst

    * *Prototype Implementation*

-Rabbit is a combinator based query language for categorical databases.
+Rabbit is a combinator-based query language for categorical databases.
 It proposes a formal query model using query combinators and has a working prototype implemented in Julia.
 It shows how complex business inquiries can be incrementally translated into auditable and succinct federated queries.